erhant/circomkit/README.md

 yarn test
 ```

+> [!TIP]
+>
-You can also use the CLI in the repo by `yarn cli` as if you are using `npx circomkit`.
+> You can also use the CLI while developing Circomkit locally via `yarn cli` as if you are using `npx circomkit`.
 This is useful for hands-on testing stuff.

 ## Styling